MattA9K/RetroPie-Setup-for-ROCK64-PINE64/README.md

 Thanks
 ------

-This fork of the original script simply tells the installer that you're running on an ODROID-C2 board which has a similar ARM Cortex-A53
+This fork of the original script simply tells the installer that you're running on an ODROID-C2 board which has a similar ARM Cortex-A53 architecture.